opencybersecurityalliance/kestrel-lang/docs/language.rst

   It is strongly encouraged to add time range qualifiers ``START t'timestamp' STOP t'timestamp'`` at the end of the STIX pattern when the entity pool is a data source and there is no referred Kestrel variable in the STIX pattern.

+    - ``timestamp`` here should be in ISO timestamp format defined in `STIX timestamp`_.

+    - Press ``tab`` to auto-complete a half-way input timestamp to the closet next timetamp, e.g., ``2021-05`` to ``2021-05-01T00:00:00Z``

+    - The time range, when used, should always have both ``START`` and ``STOP``.

-  ``timestamp`` here should be in ISO timestamp format defined in `STIX Pattern`_.
-If one or more Kestrel variables are referred in the STIX pattern, Kestrel runtime infers the time range from all entities in the referred variables.
-If a user provides time range at the same time, it overrides the inferred time range.
-If no time range provided or inferred in a ``GET`` command, it depends on the data source interface to decide how to handle it.
+    - Time range inference: if one or more Kestrel variables are referred in the STIX pattern, Kestrel runtime infers the time range from all entities in the referred variables.

+    - Time range override: if a user provides time range at the same time, it overrides the inferred time range if any.

+    - Missing time range: if no time range provided or inferred in a ``GET`` command, it depends on the data source interface to decide how to handle it.
 For example, the STIX-Shifter interface will use last five minutes as the time range if not specified.

 - Syntax sugar: if the entity pool in ``GET`` is a data source and it is the same as the data source used in a previous ``GET`` command, the ``FROM``